npanagop/image_size/README.md

 ----

 - Add usage with examples to readme
-- Add ability to sort by aspect ratio instead of resolution
+- Maintain picture folder structure when moving to sorteds

 Supports PNG, JPEG, GIF, BMP, ICO and TIF image format.